Learning a Zeroth-Order Optimizer for Fine-Tuning LLMs: Introduction

 To address these challenges, memory-efficient zeroth-order (MeZO) optimizer~\citep{mezo} has been proposed.
 This approach only requires two forward passes per step and achieves competitive performance to first-order methods while maintaining memory usage comparable to inference.
 Many subsequent methods, such as HIZOO~\citep{hizoo}, LOZO~\citep{LOZO}, MeZO-SVRG~\citep{MeZO-SVRG}, ZO-AdamU~\citep{jiang2023zoadamu}, and ZO-DAP~\citep{marevisiting} attempt to improve upon MeZO by manually designing more sophisticated parameter-updating rules.
 However, these designs are often based on intuition or mathematical approximations, and still typically require extensive hyperparameter tuning beyond learning rates to perform well in practice.

-We argue that prior works have largely overlooked the potential of learning to learn (L2L) techniques \citep{andrychowicz2016learninglearngradientdescent} in this context.
-Unlike hand-designed optimizers, L2L provides a data-driven approach to automatically learn effective optimization strategies.
+We argue that prior works have largely overlooked the potential of learning to learn (L2L) techniques~\citep{andrychowicz2016learninglearngradientdescent} for improving zeroth-order optimization in this setting.
+Unlike hand-designed optimizers, L2L provides a data-driven approach to learn effective optimization strategies.
 Rather than manually tuning update rules and hyperparameters, L2L leverages auxiliary neural networks that adaptively guide the optimization process.
 These learned optimizers typically rely on the same information accessible to conventional optimizers, such as gradient signals or their approximations.
-By leveraging such inputs, they often outperform their manually designed counterparts in both convergence speed and final performance, as they are able to explore the loss landscape more effectively during optimization \citep{Learned_opt}.
-For example, learned optimizers have been shown to surpass SGD and even Adam across a variety of models and tasks \citep{L2L_GD}.
+By leveraging such inputs, they often outperform manually designed counterparts in both convergence speed and final performance, as they are able to explore the loss landscape more effectively~\citep{Learned_opt}.
+For example, learned optimizers have been shown to surpass SGD and even Adam across a variety of models and tasks~\citep{L2L_GD}.
 Similar improvements have also been observed in zeroth-order optimization settings on small-scale models~\citep{ZO_l2l_small}.

 While L2L methods have shown promise on small-scale models \citep{chen2021learningoptimizeprimerbenchmark}, we believe their potential is even greater in the era of foundation models.
 In the small-model regime, different tasks typically require different models, and L2L optimizers often exhibit limited transferability across model architectures \citep{Learned_opt}.
 As a result, a separate optimizer must be trained for each model-task pair, leading to substantial additional costs.
 In contrast, a recent LLM supply chain study shows that while there are many specialized checkpoints on platforms like Huggingface, most are derivatives of a handful of core base models like Llama and Qwen~\citep{shahedur2025hugginggraph}.
 Moreover, for a given LLM, the structure or properties leveraged by certain optimizers are often consistent across tasks~\citep{MeZOsparsity}.
 This provides a great opportunity for L2L methods, where \textbf{a learned optimizer trained once for a base LLM can be potentially reused across diverse derivative models and tasks}.
 Toward practical adoption, if model creators were to ship a pretrained learned finetuner alongside each base model, it would unlock a memory-efficient fine-tuning path with competitive performance for downstream users.